alphaprads/.dotfiles/README.md

-# dotfiles
+# Dotfiles
-contains dotfiles of the ubuntu system to add any one of these files just copy the contents to the appropriate location for example for VIM add the .vimrc to the home directory
+Contains dotfiles of the ubuntu system to add any one of these files just copy the contents to the appropriate location for example for VIM add the .vimrc to the home directory

-when you open vim in sudo these files won't be working
+When you open vim in sudo these files won't be working
 - to make it working use sudoedit command instead of sudo vim ( you can also alias this ) and make sure that you set EDITOR environment variable to vim